ecmwf/IonBeam/docs/ionbeam-client/index.rst

     asyncio.run(main())

-The declared ``start_time``/``end_time`` is the range this operation claims to have swept — the server tracks coverage against it, so a range with no rows still counts as checked (:ref:`domain:Coverage Claims`).
-Long streams are fine: the server claims coverage and builds completed windows while the stream is still open.
+``start_time`` and ``end_time`` define the range checked by the ingestion operation.
+The core records coverage for that range even if it contains no rows (:ref:`domain:Coverage Claims`).
+A long-running stream can produce completed windows before it closes.

 Running a Triggered Source
 --------------------------

-The core's scheduler can drive a source: it pushes trigger commands naming the time range to fetch, so scheduling and backfills are configured centrally.
-Register the handler before connecting; ``run_source`` wires config, signal handling, a liveness endpoint, and the connection lifecycle:
+The core scheduler can send a source the time ranges it should fetch.
+This allows schedules and backfills to be configured centrally.
+Register the trigger handler before connecting. ``run_source`` loads configuration and manages signals, the liveness endpoint, and the connection lifecycle:

 .. code-block:: python